Learn to Lose Yourself a little, but often.

 If you have a presentation at work, there is no point in practicing it once and then spending the rest of your time cleaning the kitchen for the first time in months to avoid it.
 You need to spend twenty minutes practicing and then give yourself a break.

-An interview is nailed by practicing your questions in a mirror, or with a friend, over and over again for weeks, not one day before the event.
+You nail an interview by practicing your questions in a mirror, or with a friend, over and over again for weeks, not one day before the event.

 If you have the desire to learn public speaking, then you already know the benefits.